kiskaszap/angularDocumentation/README.md

       <script src="module/app.js"></script>
       ```

-    - Then, include your controller scripts, which are located in the controllers folder:
+    - Then, include your controller scripts, which are located in the controllers folder

       ```HTML
       <!-- Include controller scripts -->